ElementalMP4/Starling/docs/README.md

 14 - Yellow
 15 - White

+As well as the functions to set colours, starling supports three escape characters:

+`\n` - Drop to a new line
+`\f` - Set the foreground colour
+`\b` - Set the background colour

+`\f` and `\b` should be followed by a character that is in hexadecimal to represent the colour (see the list above)

 ## Writing a program

 Your program will be written in C and it will be located in the `prog` folder.